Here's what we know about the shooting of 2 National Guard members in D.C.

 Officials say it was a "targeted" attack

-The shooting occurred around 2:15 p.m. on Wednesday, according to Jeffrey Carroll, the executive assistant chief of the Metropolitan Police Department.
+The shooting occurred around 2:15 p.m. on Wednesday, according to Jeffery Carroll, the executive assistant chief of the Metropolitan Police Department.

 Speaking at a press conference Wednesday, Carroll said the gunman came around a corner and opened fire at the Guard members while they were on patrol.